lukasnee/wucy/README.md

 Take everything with a grain of salt, I'm an inexperienced engineer, still a student.
 Honestly, I don't really know what I'm doing.
 I just have this idea in my mind and I want to make it somewhat real.
 I thinks it is quite cool.

 Some of my work inspirations:
-Zak Kemble's N|Watch; Pebble watch;
-Unexpected maker, Steve Wozniak, Linus Torvalds, Mohit Bhoite.
+Unexpected maker, Steve Wozniak, Linus Torvalds, Mohit Bhoite, Werner Herzog.

 [More info in wiki](https://github.com/therram/thera/wiki).